You are here

 The vision of CWS is that every child grows up safe and nurtured.
 Our agency supports this vision by first striving to safely stabilize and preserve families.
 If that is not possible, we team with kinship and resource families to safely care for children and reunify them to their families of origin.
 If reunification is not possible, we support the development of permanency and lifelong relationships for children and youth, which includes placing children in adoptive homes.

-A resource family provides a safe and nurturing family environment for children who are not living with their parents due to abuse or neglect.
-They are dependents of the Juvenile Court.
+A resource family provides a safe and nurturing family environment for children who are not living with their parents due to abuse or neglect, and are dependents of the Juvenile Court.
 The role of a resource family may be temporary while the parents receive supportive services toward reunification.
 When children can not be reunified safely, the resource family may become permanent through adoption or guardianship.

 How do I become a foster or adoptive Resource Parent?

 Becoming a foster or adoptive Resource Parent is a simple procedure, but takes time and determination to complete.
 All requirements for becoming a Resource Parent are intended to provide safety and security for both child and foster and adoptive resource parent.
 The steps are:

 - Attend a Resource Family Approval (RFA) Orientation meeting (please see Online Orientation Schedule below.)